User permission framework

 Configure safe and clear environment for your team

 Flexible user permission settings help to create a productive communication and collaboration environment.
-With Virola permission framework you can allow or restrict specific actions for the whole team, in a specific group chat rooms and/or for specific users.
+With Virola permission framework you can allow or restrict specific actions for the whole team, in a specific chat rooms and/or for specific users.

-Permission framework in Virola is room-centric, so most of permissions are related to actions that users are or aren't allowed to perform in certain group chat rooms.
+Permission framework in Virola is room-centric, so most of the permissions are related to actions that users are or aren't allowed to perform in certain chat rooms.
 For example, the same user can have full access to messaging in one room and remain just a reader in another one.

 User permissions hierarchy